EliAndrewC/l7r/setting/l7r.md

 #### Imperial Savings: the "Wealth in Favors Owed" Model

+The Emperor typically maintains "savings" equivalent to roughly 40-60 million koku - two to three years of Imperial revenue in reserve.
+This is in line with well-run premodern East Asian Imperial norms: Tang China at its fiscal peak held similar 2-3 year reserves; Song China sometimes accumulated 30+ years of central revenue in its Wealth Treasuries during particularly prosperous reigns; Qing China under the Yongzheng and Qianlong emperors held silver reserves equivalent to roughly two years of central revenue.
+Maintaining substantial reserves was the historical default for any well-administered premodern empire, because commodity-money economies could not easily borrow at scale and faced periodic massive obligations (military campaigns, river-control works, famine relief) that ordinary annual revenue could not cover.

-The Emperor typically maintains "savings" equivalent to roughly 10 million koku - one year's revenue in reserve.
-However, the great majority of this is not held as coin or rice in vaults.
+However, the great majority of these Imperial savings is not held as coin or rice in vaults.
 Imperial savings consist principally of **obligations owed** by those throughout the Empire who have received Imperial generosity at one time or another.

 A gift of 10,000 koku from the Emperor to a noteworthy retainer (a wedding gift, a battlefield reward, a contribution to a new construction, a donation to a temple) creates an implicit obligation that the Emperor may later call upon.
 When the Emperor later asks that retainer to undertake something costly on the Empire's behalf - to host a foreign embassy, to outfit a campaign, to contribute to a relief effort during a famine - the prior gift is the credit being drawn down.
 The retainer does not refuse, because to refuse would be to acknowledge that the prior gift had been unearned.

 This treatment of Imperial wealth is structurally important.
 Premodern states never achieved the liquid-treasury model that would later characterize early-modern fiscal-military states; their actual operational wealth was always partly in obligation networks.
-Rokugan's Emperor has access to a far greater pool of practical resources than the ~10 million koku of nominal savings would suggest, because so many of those resources are pre-committed in the form of favors that can be called.
+Rokugan's Emperor has access to a far greater pool of practical resources than the nominal vault-savings figure would suggest, because so many of those resources are pre-committed in the form of favors that can be called.

-The Empire's current state (per the campaign-current understanding) is that recent years have been hard on Imperial finances, and the practical pool of callable obligations is down to roughly 5 million koku - half what is typical.
+The Empire's current state (per the campaign-current understanding) is that recent years have been very hard on Imperial finances, and the practical pool of total Imperial reserves (vault savings and callable obligations combined) is down to roughly 5 million koku - about a quarter of one year's revenue, and roughly an order of magnitude below the well-run-empire norm of 2-3 years.
+By the standards of any well-administered premodern empire this is a genuine fiscal crisis, and the Imperial Treasurer is under considerable pressure to rebuild reserves.
 This number can shift with the campaign's events.

 The principle is canonically illustrated in the following story of Hantei the Tenth, told and retold for centuries in Rokugan as a teaching about the nature of Imperial wealth: